claromes/telegramtrac/README.md

 6. To track another channel, switch to last tab (`trac`) and click `restart`

 - Use the same `code`
+- A late message could be send to your Telegram app about other authentications
 - At each tracking the output data are grouped in the same file (option for separate files will be implemented)

 ## Additional Information